ninjasphere/go-builder/README.md

 This will install /usr/local/bin/foobar which will run a container based on the acme/foobar image.

-To vary the name of the installed binary, add a -e BUILDER_BIN argument to specify where the installation should occur.
-By default, the script will be installed in /usr/local/bin/
+To vary the location of the installed script, add a -e BUILDER_BIN argument to specify where the installation should occur.
+By default, the script will be installed in /usr/local/bin.

 #RESTRICTIONS